Divorce Lawyer in Miami

 If your spouse lives in another county, you must have the sheriff’s office or a private process server for the county where your spouse resides serve the petition.
 If you cannot find your spouse, you can still serve him or her by “constructive service,” which means having the notice of being served published in a local newspaper for up to 30 days.

-• Financial Disclosures
+Financial Disclosures

-Within 45 days after the petition is served, you must give your spouse a completed and signed a financial affidavit.
+Within 45 days after the petition is served, you must give your spouse a completed and signed financial affidavit.
 You can obtain a blank financial affidavit from your circuit court clerk’s office.

 The following are the types of information and documents you must include:

-• Income
+- Income

-• Property and assets
+- Property and Assets

-• Debts
+- Debts

-If you are filing for divorce in Florida, contact us and we will conduct a thorough review of your case, determine all of your available legal options, and help you start the next chapter of your life.
+If you are filing for divorce in Florida, contact us and we will conduct a thorough review of your situation, determine all of your available legal options, and help you start the next chapter of your life.

-Understanding the Divorce Timeline in Miami
+Understanding the Divorce Timeline with a Miami Divorce Lawyer

-In the ideal world, your divorce would be uncontested and only take three weeks upon filing the paperwork.
+In an ideal world, your divorce would be uncontested and only take three weeks upon filing the paperwork.
 However, many divorces don't agree on every term and will need to resolve it through mediation or with a contested divorce.
 Contested divorces may take months, even years, to complete.
-Since every case is unique, there is no clear-cut answer as to how long a divorce will take you.
+Since every situation is unique, there is no clear-cut answer as to how long a divorce will take you.

-Asset Division in Divorce: Protecting Your 401-k
+Asset Division in Divorce: Protecting Your 401-K with a Miami Divorce Attorney

-The Advantages of Divorce Mediation in Miami
+The Advantages of Divorce Mediation with a Miami Divorce Attorney

 Divorce can be frustrating and emotionally draining for all parties involved.
 Many cases which are hotly contested end up undergoing court litigation, which can be both lengthy and expensive.